-A Seattle campus room in Guthrie Hall will be available for MA student use, and is reserved through the Psychology Department room reservation portal.
-This ongoing reservation is made for Tuesdays/Thursday afternoons and is available as a group study or meeting atmosphere.
-If a student has need for a private study or meeting room they should reach out to the Program Specialist with at least 1 week notice for assistance reserving a room.
+If a student has need for a private study or meeting room they should reach out to the Program Specialist with at least 1 week notice for assistance reserving a room through the department (Guthrie/Kincaid).
 Students have direct access to UW Library study spaces as well.